karx/karx.github.io/Manifesto/shareuniverse/README.md

 * .

 To facilitate these, the following digital tools would help us empower the system.
-* Web+Mobile+IoT Devices = Omnipresent presence, for the trigger as well as for reporting
+* Web+Mobile+IoT Modules = Omnipresent presence, for the trigger as well as for telmetry/reporting
     - For surfacing the instructions/rules of the program
     - for viewing reports
     - collecting data
-* Profile Management System
+* Profile Management Modules
     * for individuals
     * for groups
 * ShareVerse Engine
     - This engine crunches the real-time numbers (from various sources)
     - Runs computes like grouping people, choosing the next task, etc.

+ShareUniverse aims to

+As a first step, ShareUniverse will also focus on the reporting so as to help quantify and observe such intangible growth matrices.

 ## Current top choices